 If you notice your steering becomes light as you drive over water, gently ease off the accelerator and hold your steering wheel straight.
 You should let your speed gently decrease until you are able to control your vehicle again.
 It’s important not to use the brake or to make any sudden steering movements, as this can cause your car to skid.

 If your car has seen better days, it might be time to get a newer, safer car.
-Euphoria Finance is a car finance direct lender which means we’re able to offer more people great car finance deals, so you can get the car of your dreams.
+Euphoria Finance is a car finance direct lender which means we’re able to offer more people great car finance deals, and ensure that you secure fast car finance so you can get the vehicle of your dreams quickly.
 We can even facilitate poor credit car finance deals to help you get on the road even if your credit score isn’t perfect.
 Get a quote today or call one of our friendly team on 01282 509609 and let us find you the perfect finance deal.